Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation_snippets.md

 ### Login

+#### login providers

 Only social auth is suported.
 This is done because of time constraints but also because users may use the webapp more if they can just sign in with one button and start voting straight away, instead of having to go through a register process.

 Social auth is done using the Django all-auth package.
-Google, Twitter (under development) and instagram (under development) are supported.
+Google, and Facebook are supported.
-Google's auth configuration can be found at console.cloud.google.com
+Google's auth configuration can be found at console.cloud.google.com Facebook's auth configuration can be found at developers.facebook.com

+#### groups

+users can be assigned the 'helper' role. users with this role can access all the dashboard pages.
+These pages contain the stats page and pages to add, edit and remove creations.

 ### Voting forms